Ouxsoft/LivingMarkup/README.md

 </body>
 ```

-## Version
-Version 0.1.3 Pre-alpha

-### Naming Convention
-The version name consists of three numbers each separated by a period.
-The first number is the major version,
-the next is the minor version and the last is the patch version.

 # Guidelines for PXP Implementations
 ## Document / DOM
 * A PXP document is either a valid XML or HTML DOM.